Joystream/joystream-landing/testnets/rome/forum-module.md

 - `ForumSudoId`: Identifies a forum sudo authority.

-- `Category`: Represents a forum category, and includes a title, creation date, `ForumSudoId` of creator, parent is set to identifier of `Category` - or not set at all if under root, and short topic description text.
-Is identified with an integer which is unique across all instances in all categories.

-- `Post`: Represents a thread post, and includes initial text, the number of subsequent edits to the text, creation date and identifier of `ForumUser` creator.
+- `Post`: Represents a thread post, and includes initial text, a vector of identifiers for `PostTextEdit` instances ordered chronologically by edit time, creation date and identifier of `ForumUser` creator.

-- `PostTextEdit`: Represents a revision of the text of a `Post`, and includes corresponding `Post` identifier, new text, revision date and edit number of revision.
+- `PostTextEdit`: Represents a revision of the text of a `Post`, includes new text, revision date and edit number of revision.
 Is identified with an integer which is unique across all instances.

 - `ModeratedPost`: Represents a post which was moderated by forum sudo, and includes a moderation date, original creation date of post, identifier of original `ForumUser` creator, a hash of the moderated body text, a text rationale and the `ForumSudoId` of moderator.

 - `ThreadEntry`: Represents the presence of a post, or a moderated post, in a thread.
 Includes an instance of a `Post` or `ModeratedPost` - but not both, and an entry position.
 Is identified with an integer which is unique across all instances in all categories and threads.

 - `Thread`: Represents a thread, and includes a title, number of `ThreadEntries` in thread, creation date and identifier of `ForumUser` creator.

+- `CategoryEntries`: Represents the presence of a

+- `Category`: Represents a forum category, and includes a title, number of subcategories, number of threads, archival status, creation date, `ForumSudoId` of creator, parent is set to identifier of `Category` - or not set at all if under root, and short topic description text.
+Is identified with an integer which is unique across all instances in all categories.

 ## State